vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 This example matches the thumbprint of provided root certificate file with the thumbprints on the vCenter Server instance matching the issuer "rainpole".

-## PARAMETERS
+## Parameters

 ### -server

-The FQDN of the SDDC Manager.
+The fully qualified domain name of the SDDC Manager instance.

 ```yaml
 Type: String